Himba Tribes and Desert Adapted Wildlife in the Hoanib Valley

 This is an extension to our July 2024 Namibia Safari.

 In a country jam-packed with vast, spectacularly beautiful landscapes, Kaokoland may just be the most incredible of them all.
 Deep in north-western Namibia, the area is filled with towering mountains, sand dunes, and vast expanses of desert, scattered with unique wildlife and the nomadic Himba settlements.
 It’s also one of Namibia’s most remote, wild environments that few will get the opportunity to experience in a lifetime.
 Our camp is an elegant, intimate affair that will immerse you in the wilds of the desert.
 Its rooms blend seamlessly with the environment, offering a simple aesthetic that matches the rugged landscape down to a tee.

-Andy Williams and Richard Bernabe will share photography techniques on portraiture, landscapes, and wildlife, help you create incredible images, and have loads of fun too!
+Learn photography techniques on portraiture, landscapes, and wildlife, and have loads of fun too!
 We’ll feature our signature image reviews and post-processing instruction, of course.
-This extension to our Namibia Safari is all-inclusive, so you don't have to worry about paying for anything, so you can focus on photography and the magic of wild Namibia.
+This extension to our Namibia Safari is all-inclusive, so you don’t have to worry about paying for anything.
+You can focus on photography and the magic of wild Namibia.